aayushshrestha783/RobotSoccer/README.md

 ### Introduction :
 - A specialized mobile robot that is used to play variants of soccer is termed as `Soccer Robot`.
-- 4 Soccer robot was made for a competition held in kathmandu by WRC robotics club.
+- 4 Soccer robot  was build for CNIYEF Nepal Start-Up Fest

 ### Components :
 - Chasis